GluuFederation/docs-de-prod/docs/source/reference/cr-rotate.md

 ## Getting Metadata

-1. Set predefined label on oxTrust container.
+1. Set a predefined label on oxTrust container.

     Example for Docker: